Scurvy Disease: Symptoms, Causes and Treatment

 Additionally, excess intake of vitamin C can cause the following conditions:

-What are the symptoms of scurvy?
+What are the Symptoms of Scurvy Disease?

-Vitamin C deficiency symptoms include:
+Vitamin C or signs of scurvy disease deficiency symptoms include:

-When to see a doctor?
+When to See a Doctor?

 Consult your general physician if you experience any of the above symptoms.
 They may indicate various health issues, prompting diagnostic tests for confirmation, including vitamin C deficiency.

-What are the causes of scurvy?
+What are the Causes of Scurvy?

 Scurvy is caused by the consumption of insufficient amounts of vitamin C in the diet for nearly three months.
 A diet lacking fresh fruits and vegetables might lead to vitamin C insufficiency.
 Furthermore, vitamin C is sensitive to heat so cooking might reduce its nutritional benefits.

-What are the risk factors of scurvy?
+What are the Risk Factors of Scurvy?

 There are some risk factors for scurvy, such as: